Workshops & Training

 Module 1: Foundations of 2SLGBTQ Identity & Gender Based Violence

 Attendees will be introduced to gender based violence (GBV), foundations of identity, and how GBV shows up in 2SLGBTQ people’s lives.
-Additionally, attendees will also explore 2SLGBTQ history in Canada, the importance of accountable allyship, and how to unpack personal beliefs.
+Additionally, attendees will also explore 2SLGBTQ history in Canada, impacts of colonization, the importance of accountability, and how to unpack personal beliefs.

-This workshop is interactive and will include large and small group discussion, personal reflection, and a group debrief.
+This workshop is interactive and includes large and small group discussions, personal reflection, and a group debrief.
+All participation is optional and based on attendee needs.

 Module 2: Recognizing Gender Based Violence Towards Queer Folks

 Attendees will review key aspects of gender based violence before learning how to identify GBV directed at the 2SLGBTQ community.
-Through case studies and stories, attendees will examine how GBV uniquely impacts 2SLGBTQ people in different settings (i.e. healthcare, education, etc.) at a relational, community, and systemic level.
+Through case studies and stories, attendees will examine how to identify GBV and ways GBV uniquely impacts 2SLGBTQ people in different settings, such as healthcare, or education.
+We will also consider intersectionality when looking at 2SLGBTQ safety needs.

-This workshop is interactive and will include large and small group activities and discussion, personal reflection, and a group debrief.
+This workshop is interactive and includes large and small group activities and discussions, personal reflection, and a group debrief.
+All participation is optional and based on attendee needs.

 Module 3: Preventing & Responding to Gender Based Violence

-Attendees will review identifying GBV in diverse settings, such as healthcare, before learning strategies to address and intervene in GBV situations.
-Attendees will be introduced to empathetic communication, and will also explore the 2SLGBTQ Affirming Care Approach and how it applies to personal practice.
+Attendees will review identifying GBV in different service settings before learning strategies to address and intervene in GBV situations.
+Attendees will be introduced to and practice using affirming communication tools.
+We will also explore the 2SLGBTQ Affirming Care Approach and how to apply it to personal practice.

-This workshop is interactive and will include large and small group discussion, small group role playing, personal reflection, and a group debrief.
+This workshop is interactive and includes large and small group discussions, small group role playing, personal reflection, and a group debrief.
+All participation is optional and based on attendee needs.

 Module 4: Tools For Healing & Creating Change